Alpha Dog: Plot

 Julie, Alma, Susan, and Sabrina all happily say goodbye to Zack and leave.
 A little while later, Elvis arrives and argues with Frankie over Johnny's plan to kill Zack.
 While Frankie runs off, Elvis politely introduces himself to Zack, then takes Keith to dig a grave in the nearby mountains.
 Frankie returns and gives Zack a final chance to escape, but Zack declines, oblivious to the danger he's in.
 Elvis and Keith return, and Frankie finally relents when Elvis explains they could all face life in prison if Zack goes home.
 Sonny, Johnny's godfather and Sonny's older accomplice Cosmo Gadabeeti, and their lawyer confront Johnny, telling him they will try to make a deal with Olivia so the crew will get a light sentence, which Johnny believes will never work.
 Sonny also furiously orders Johnny to call off the hit, but Johnny refuses, believing Zack is already free.

 Frankie, Elvis, Keith, and Zack drive out into the mountains and begin walking up a remote hiking trail.
 Keith tearfully embraces Zack and refuses to go any further up.
 Zack finally realizes the danger he's in when he sees the grave and begins to break down crying, pleading for his life.
 Frankie contemplates to Elvis that they shouldn't do it, but Elvis insists on following through to repay his debt.
-Frankie calms Zack down, telling him that he would never hurt him, and ties his hands and mouth with tape.
+Frankie calms Zack down, telling him that he would never hurt him, and ties up his hands and closes his mouth with tape.
 Elvis then knocks Zack down into the grave and shoots him dead before he and Frankie silently leave.
 Left in the hastily covered shallow grave, Zack's body is found by hikers a few days later.

 Sometime later, Susan angrily confronts Frankie over Zack's murder before she goes to alert the police, who catch Elvis trying to secure a lift out of town.
 Johnny flees to Albuquerque, New Mexico where an old classmate of his, Buzz Fecske, then drives him to Cosmo's house.
 Tiko, Keith, Frankie, and Elvis are convicted for their roles in the kidnapping and eventual murder, with Tiko serving nine years in prison, Keith staying at the California Youth Authority until the age of 25, Frankie receiving a life sentence, and Elvis on Death Row in San Quentin State Prison.

 Upon being asked about how Johnny was able to escape authorities for four years without any known source of help, Sonny and Cosmo deny having anything to do with it and take no responsibility in how Johnny turned out and the crimes he committed.
 In 2005, after over five years on the FBI's most wanted list, Johnny is arrested in Paraguay, now back in California awaiting trial, facing the death penalty if found guilty.